Letter from the Editor

 | “Fund Trading Will Teach You To Become A Disciplined Trader"|

-Investing the money from a small number of wealthy clients, the most successful Hedge Funds were achieving annual returns as high as 70% with long term averages of 20% to 25% a year.
-Compare these returns to the negative or low returns of the market indexes in the last 10 years and you can see why Hedge Funds are able to charge outrageous fees.
-Most Hedge Funds charge a 2% to 3% annual fee on your principal and keep 20% to 30% of your returns.
+Investing the money from wealthy clients, the most successful Hedge Funds were achieving annual returns as high as 70% with long term averages of 20% to 25% a year.
+Compare these returns to the negative or low returns of the market indexes in the last 20 years and you can see why Hedge Funds are able to charge large fees.
+Hedge Funds often charge a 2% annual fee on your principal and keep 20% of your returns.

-But Hedge Funds have become so large they now have the same problem as Mutual Funds.
-They can no longer completely exit their long or short holdings when their trading systems recommend it, which drags down their returns.
-As an Individual Investor you have the flexibility to move your money out of harms way, this is a key reason why you can excel using the Fund Trading System.
+But many Hedge Funds have become so large they now have the same problem as Mutual Funds.
+They can no longer completely hedge or exit their long or short holdings when their trading systems recommend it, which drags down their returns.
+As an Individual Investor you have the flexibility to move your money out of harms way, which is a key reason why you can excel using the Fund Trading System.